rhiaro/ldprints/readme.md

 1. I have finished a (version of a) article and I want my institution to archive this for me.
 2. My article-editing software, or some other perhaps totally independent notification sending tool, sends a ping to my institution's ldprints, pointing at my article.
 3. ldprints retrieves my article, parses all the metadata it can find (which I helpfully included in RDFa or whatever), and also takes a full copy of the article and stores it, and adds it to its index.
+4. My article is now listed for people to discover.

 ## TODO

+Move these to issues.

 ### Decentralisation-y